 The moral of the story is that when you set out to impress a King, take care not to make him jealous.
 He might pull a Louis XIV and throw you in prison so he can steal your marble tiles, architects, artists, and orange trees.

 All right, with the exterior of the Château covered, let’s move onto the interior!
-Neil and I began with a tour of the King’s private apartments.
+Neil and I began with a tour of the King’s Private Apartments.
 You may recall that Louis XIV decided that instead of demolishing the château that his father had built and starting over, he had Le Vau construct a new white stone building that enveloped the existing residence (1668-1674).
 This new building is known as the château neuf or the enveloppe.
 This new building is where the King’s State Apartments are located (we’ll tour them in my second post).
 But of course, the King already had a set of apartments in the residence built by Louis XIII.
 Louis XIV retained these apartments, even as Versailles expanded, but they were for his private use as opposed to the public function of the State Apartments.
 These Private Apartments are the ones that we’re going to go through now.

 Below is a floor plan of the Château de Versailles as it looked shortly after construction of the château neuf was completed in 1674.
 I’ve included it because it displays how Louis XIII’s original château (shaded in grey) was enclosed by the château neuf (outlined in green).
 There is an arrow indicating where the King’s Private Apartments are located in the original château structure.
 You can see that they face the Marble Courtyard.
 The King’s new suite of State Apartments is shown on the right (the north) in blue (we’ll tour those in the second blog post).
-You’ll see that the Queen has parallel suites of Private and State Apartments on the left/south, but they were closed for restoration work when Neil and I was at Versailles so they will not be covered in either of my blog posts.
+You’ll see that the Queen has parallel suites of Private and State Apartments on the left/south, but they were closed for restoration work when Neil and I were at Versailles so they will not be covered in either of my blog posts.
 The layout of the Château has changed since this 1674 floor plan (notably, the Terrasse is now the Hall of Mirrors), but for our current purpose of reviewing the King’s Private Apartments it is still useful.

 Below is how the main floor of the Château de Versailles looks today.
 The rooms we’ll be focusing on in this blog post are those of the Private Apartments, which are numbered 22-33.
-We’ll visit the Private Apartments in this order: room 24 (the Dogs’ Antechamber); 25 (the Post-Hunt Dining Room); 23 (the Clock Cabinet); 22 (Louis XV’s and XVI’s Private Bedchamber); 26 (the Inner Cabinet, also known as the Corner Cabinet); 27 (the Dispatch Cabinet); 30 (Louis XVI’s Library); 28 (the Golden Service/Dishes Room); 31 (the Porcelain Dining Room); 33 Louis XVI’s Game Room.
+We’ll visit the Private Apartments in this order: room 24 (the Dogs’ Antechamber); 25 (the Post-Hunt Dining Room); 23 (the Clock Cabinet); 22 (Louis XV’s and Louis XVI’s Private Bedchamber); 26 (the Inner Cabinet, also known as the Corner Cabinet); 27 (the Dispatch Cabinet); 30 (Louis XVI’s Library); 28 (the Golden Service/Dishes Room); 31 (the Porcelain Dining Room); 33 Louis XVI’s Game Room.
 Rooms that will be skipped because I didn’t take any photos (they weren’t that interesting) are 29 (the Royal Ledger Room), and 32 (the Buffet Room).

 The first room we’ll visit is number 24, the Dogs’ Antechamber.
 This room served as the first antechamber to the interior apartments of the King.
 Louis XV’s favourite hunting dogs were permitted to sleep in here, which is what inspired the room’s name and decoration.